thatonedoseiai/PumpBot-ESP32/spec.md

 ### Program:
  - Starts inside of VM, main UI/UX of PumpBot.
  ![Welcome Screen](/spec-assets/welcome-en.png)
- - On first boot, PumpBot will open in a "Welcome!" screen, saying "Welcome to\nPumpBot!" in a "Large" font, 8px from the top, with "Press ⤓ To Continue" in "Standard" font 8px from the bottom of the screen.
-After 5 seconds, that text will change out to other languages in order (TBD, likely EN, ZH, JA, RU, ES, CAN.), drawing over the previous text from left to right with a linear progression of about 0.5s.
+ - On first boot, PumpBot will open in a "Welcome!" screen, saying "Welcome to\nPumpBot!" in a "Large" font, 16px from the top, with "Press ⤓ To Continue" in "Standard" font 16px from the bottom of the screen.
+After 5 seconds, all of the text will change out to other languages in order (TBD, likely EN, ZH, JA, RU, ES, CAN.), drawing over the previous text from left to right with a linear progression of about 0.5s.
  - After ⤓ (ENC-SW) is pressed, the screen will stop updating, then "Swipe Left" into Setup Screen 0.
  - Setup Screen 0
  ![Screen 0](/spec-assets/setup-0-en.png)
-    - "Medium" text 8px from the top, reading "Choose your Language", with a Menu Option 64px from the top, reading...
+    - "Medium" text 16px from the top, reading "Choose your Language", with a Menu Option 64px from the top, reading...
     `"Language      [Language]"`
     The languages can be scrolled through and selected by turning the encoder.
 The menu will already be highlighted, as it is the only menu on the screen.
 The language of this screen will change as soon as the language is selected.
     - There will be a "Screen Guide" displaying "Back" on the left, "Next" on the right.
 Pressing SW1 (underneath "Next") will apply changes and immediately transition to Setup Screen 1.
     If nothing is pressed within 30 seconds or SW0 (underneath "Back") is pressed, the screen will "Swipe Right" back into the "Welcome!" screen.
  - Setup Screen 1
  ![Screen 1](/spec-assets/setup-1-en.png)
-    - "Medium" text 8px from the top, reading "How would you like to\nsetup PumpBot?", with 2 "Centered Menu Options", 64px from the top, reading...
+    - "Medium" text 16px from the top, reading "How would you like to\nsetup PumpBot?", with 2 "Centered Menu Options", 64px from the top, reading...
     `"Wi-Fi Setup"`
     `"Standalone Setup"`
     In a "Tooltip", "Set up PumpBot by connecting another device" will be shown when "Wi-Fi Setup" is highlighted, and "Set up PumpBot without connecting another device" will be shown when "Standalone Setup" is highlighted.